 - 6 nights of accommodation in 4-star hotels, chateaux, maisons and tables d’hôtes (traditional inns)

 - 5 dinners with a 3-course menu (for June departures at least one including black truffles)

 - Exploration of Saint-Remy de Provence, Mazan, Vaucluse and other quaint Provençal villages

 - Discover five of Les Plus Beaux Villages de France: Les Baux, Roussillon, Gordes, Venasque and Menerbes

 - 1 visit and tasting to a winery and olive oil producer near St. Remy

-- Exhilarating rides in the must-see places of Provence including two UNESCO Biosphere Reserves: Natural Park of Luberon and Mont Ventoux (optional loop on day 5)
+- Exhilarating rides in the must-see places of Provence including three UNESCO Biosphere Reserves: Natural Park of Luberon, Gorges de la Nesque and Mont Ventoux (optional loop on day 5)

 - 1 visit to a lavender farm and 1 guided visit to Van Gogh’s famous painting locations

 - 1 cooking demo in a maison et table d’hôtes